contao/docs-archive/api/hooks/parseArticles.md

 # parseArticles

 The `parseArticles` hook is triggered when parsing news articles.
-It passes the frontend template, the current article and the news module instance.
+It passes the front end template, the current article and the news module instance.
 It does not expect a return value.

 ## Parameters

 1. *FrontendTemplate* `$objTemplate`

-	The frontend template instance for the news article (e.g. `news_full`).
+    The front end template instance for the news article (e.g. `news_full`).

 2. *array* `$arrRow`

     The current news item database result.

 3. *ModuleNews* `$objModule`

     The news module instance (e.g. `ModuleNewsList`).

 ## Example

 ```php
 <?php